FAQ

 What is the Adversarial Court Process?

 The adversarial process works well for other areas of law but it is not well-suited for resolving family matters.
 It is confrontational, slow, stressful, and expensive.
 Each person hires a lawyer or is self-represented.
-A lawyer can’t meet with both people, as that is considered a conflict of interest.
+A lawyer cannot meet with both people, as that is considered a conflict of interest.